Updated

 Why it suits renters:

-- Everything in the Tesla app — no separate charger app to manage
+- Everything lives in the Tesla app — no separate charger app

-- 4-year warranty — gives you coverage even if you're on a longer tenancy
+- 4-year warranty covers even a long tenancy

-- Power sharing — if your building installs multiple chargers, up to 6 can share a single circuit
+- Power sharing — up to six units on a single circuit if the building adds more

-- OTA updates — new features added over time without replacing hardware
+- OTA updates add features over time without new hardware

 Cost breakdown: